Varsha-Ujjinni-VijayKumar/varsha-ujjinni-v.github.io/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   You can begin a multiline `description` using YAML's `|-`.
 experience:
-- company: GenCoin
+- company: Celestial V solutions
   company_url: ""
-  date_end: ""
+  date_end: "2019-04-01"
-  date_start: "2017-01-01"
+  date_start: "2019-03-01"
   description: |-
     Responsibilities include:
-    * Analysing
-    * Modelling
-    * Deploying
+    * Software Developer
+    * Worked on Bachelor's project while in the company.
-  location: California
+  location: Karnataka
-  title: CEO
+  title: Intern
-- company: University X
+- company: Magnasoft Pvt.
+Ltd.
   company_url: ""
-  date_end: "2016-12-31"
+  date_end: "2019-05-01"
-  date_start: "2016-01-01"
+  date_start: "2019-06-01"
-  description: Taught electronic engineering and researched semiconductor physics.
+  description: Intern for a month for developing a software for the company.
-  location: California
+  location: Bangalore, Karnataka
-  title: Professor
+  title: Intern
 ---